csc-training/parallel-prog/openmp/docs/02-OpenMP-datasharing.md

 - OpenMP provides also library routines
 - Visibility of variables in parallel region can be specified with data sharing clauses
     - **private** : each thread works with their own variable
     - **shared** : all threads can write to and read from a shared variable
-- Race condition possible when writing to shared variables
+- Race conditions possible when writing to shared variables
 - Avoiding race conditions is key to correctly functioning OpenMP programs